umarhussain15/se2-reverse-proxy-go/README.rst

 No problem!
 Select a topic you're interested in, and enhance any of the components.
 For instance, query single documents or rows, replace nginx with a web server written by yourself, improve the error handling in Grproxy, write test cases or in the worst case just beautify the HTML/CSS.
-But keep in mind: your application *shall still conform to the task description*.
+But keep in mind: your application *has to conform to the task description*.